-Decorative pottery, potted plants and boston ferns for example add beauty, color and depth a front porch or patio area.
+Decorative pottery, potted plants, and Boston ferns, for example, add beauty, color, and depth to a front porch or patio area.

 Walkways and Sidewalk

 Landscape bricks and pavers dress things up.
-The addition of garden lighting can “guide” visitors and guest arriving after dark.
+The addition of garden lighting can “guide” visitors and guests arriving after dark.

 Creativity can make a front entrance an inviting highlight to your front yard.

 A pond, small fountain, or water feature is a peaceful soothing addition to the front yard garden.
 Beware, stay away from anything considered “too overwhelming” for the space and noisy.

 Remember fountains and water features require attention.
 Water must be kept clean or it becomes a bug and insect breeding ground.

 As with most landscaping the best advice for the front yard landscape plan – keep it simple.

 If the approach, front yard, walkway, or porch look overgrown like a jungle or make people think they are going through a maze to find the front door they may feel uncomfortable.